KerryAM-R/STEGO.R/README.md

 ## Installation

+For detailed instruction on installing and running STEGO go to the [readthedoc](https://stego.readthedocs.io/en/latest/)

-You can install the current version of STEGO.R with:
+For those more familiar with the R and RStudio, you can install the current version of STEGO.R with:
 ``` r
 install.packages("devtools")